 This course examines the potential hazards and safety strategies of the construction workplace.
 Elements of risk analysis, control of risk, reflection on results and application of health and safety legislation are explored in the context of the built environment.

 |Objectives||On completion of this course students should be able to:|

-- Identify the main occupational health, safety and welfare legislation in the construction sector
+- Identify the main work health, safety and welfare legislation in the construction sector

 - Identify the main requirements of an effective health and safety plan along with organisational arrangements necessary for its implementation

 - Demonstrate an understanding of hazard and risk identification

 - Undertake risk assessment and formulate control measures to prevent ill health and injury